shukriadams/arewedown/README.md

 # Are We Down?

 - Simple HTTP status checking service.
 Use this to aggregate any status checks which use HTTP.
 - Entirely self-hosted, ideal for running behind a firewall on a closed domain.
 - Runs on ARM and x86.
+- Runs in a Docker container.
+- All config stored in a single yml file.
-- Custom rules can be easily added via Javascript extension scripts.
+- Custom rules can be easily added via any linux shell script - NodeJS 12, Python3 and bash work out-of-the-box.
 - Has a minimal single-page dashboard that will run on almost any browser or low-spec device, ideal for Raspberry Pi's in kiosk mode.
+- Shows basic history of uptime changes.
+- Sends alerts via SMTP, Slack and others coming.

 ## Get it